codeforamerica/ohana-api/README.md

 Follow the Homebrew instructions for configuring MongoDB and starting it automatically every time you restart your computer.
 Otherwise, you can launch MongoDB manually in a separate Terminal tab or window with this command:

     mongod

+MongoDB installation instructions using MacPorts are available on the [wiki](https://github.com/codeforamerica/ohana-api/wiki/Installation#wiki-installing-mongodb).

 **Other**